airsonic/airsonic-docs/proxy/apache.md

 </VirtualHost>
 ```

-You will need to make a couple of changes in the configuration file:
-- Replace `example.com` with your own domain name.
-- Be sure to set the right path to your `cert.pem` and `key.pem` files.
-- Change `/airsonic` following your airsonic server path.
-- Change `http://127.0.0.1:8080/airsonic` following you airsonic server location, port and path.
-> **NOTE**:  you could only add ProxyPass and ProxyPassReverse lines to your existing configuration:
+Alternatively, if you want to use an existing configuration, you can also paste
+the configuration below inside an existing `VirtualHost` block:

 ```apache
 ProxyPass         /airsonic http://127.0.0.1:8080/airsonic
 ProxyPassReverse  /airsonic http://127.0.0.1:8080/airsonic
 ```

+You will need to make a couple of changes in the configuration file:

+- Replace `example.com` with your own domain name.
+- Be sure to set the right path to your `cert.pem` and `key.pem` files.
+- Change `/airsonic` following your Airsonic context path (`/` by default).
+- Change `http://127.0.0.1:8080/airsonic` following you Airsonic server location, port and path.

 Activate the host: